rust-lang/rust/active/0000-module-system-cleanup.md

 - If necessary, change resolve to look in the whole scope block for view items, not just in a prefix of it.
 - Make `pub extern crate` parse and teach privacy about it
 - Allow `extern crate` view items in blocks
-- Optionally implement a warn-per-default lint that checks for each item that it is ordered correctly.
-  Give it a more useful error message like "Convention is to put all imports at the start of the block" rather than the often confusing "View items need to precede items".

 # Drawbacks